 A local derby at home to Rayo Vallecano should present few problems at the weekend, but the following fixture at Real Sociedad is another which will test Madrid's mettle.
 Come away with all three points from Seville and San Sebastian and Madrid will have the hard work done ahead of home matches against Almeria, Osasuna, Valencia and Espanyol, plus visits to Valladolid and Celta Vigo in the coming weeks.

 Last season, though, Real lost at Sevilla and drew at Real Sociedad, where Barca was badly beaten recently.
 Similar results this time around are unlikely to be good enough for Ancelotti's side.

 "Up until the last game it will be open," the Italian coach said after Clasico defeat on Sunday, adding: "We need an immediate reaction."

 Villarreal at home, Getafe away and Valencia at Mestalla are also tricky fixtures for Simeone's side, while a trip to Levante could also prove problematic and los Rojiblancos finish the season with a potential title decider at Barcelona.
-However, with the nature of the games ahead in the coming weeks, they will do well just to stay in contention by then.
+However, with the nature of the games ahead in the coming weeks, the club will do well just to stay in contention by then.